-State and federal laws prescribe rules for the relationship between a bank and its clients.
+Both state and federal laws prescribe rules regulating the relationship between a bank and its clients.

 These laws protect the consumer against losses from identity theft, and require banks to use due diligence when extending credit.
 Banks typically cover all losses against identity theft; but what happens if they don’t?

 Can You Sue A Bank For Allowing Identity Theft?

 Beyond the criminal penalties that may be imposed on the criminal who steals your identity; you may initiate civil proceedings against 3rd party entities.
 These entities include: